 The key to helping teenagers with ADHD to revise for their GCSE exams is to understand how their very special brains work.
-Once you know what makes their brains tick, you can help them come up with strategies that will work for them.
-Stephanie Camilleri offers her top tips.
+Once you know this, you can help them with strategies.

 Understand the teenager’s ADHD brain

-Unless your teenager finds GCSE revision authentically interesting, chastising him won’t help.
-Encourage him to do something that he is interested in first.
-This could be anything from playing sudoku to going to the gym.
+Unless your teenager finds GCSE revision authentically interesting, chastising her won’t help.
+Encourage her to do something that she is interested in first.
+This could be anything from playing Sudoku to going to the gym.
 Physical activity is a great jump start.

 Identify the best processing modalities

-Your teenager will revise more effectively if he is using his preferred and dominant processing modalities.
+Your teenager will revise more effectively if she is using his preferred and dominant processing modalities.
 These will most likely be verbal, visual, auditory and kinaesthetic.
-He will revise best through discussing concepts and repeating information out loud to himself; creating colourful mind maps; highlighting notes; or typing them out and putting them on display where he can see them regularly.
-Practice papers will do more for him than reading over his texts.
-Help your child work out how he learns and processes information best and encourage him to use as many of these modalities as he can to keep him engaged.
+She will revise best through discussing concepts and repeating information out loud to herself; creating colourful mind maps; highlighting notes; or typing them out and putting them on display where she can see them regularly.
+Practice papers will do more for her than reading over her texts.
+Help your child work out how she learns and processes information best and encourage her to use as many of these modalities as she can to keep her engaged.

 Encourage multi-sensory learning